Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

-There are several major statistical challenges under the switchback design for ride-sharing platforms.
-First, the underlying data generating process is typically non-stationary.
-Specifically, the online driver number (supply) and the call order number (demand) at a specific time interval can be represented as spatio-temporal networks that vary dramatically in a day with peaks during rush hours, while interacting with each other across time and location.
-Second, both supply and demand follow daily trends characterized as daily spatio-temporal random effects.
-It will lead to the violation of the conditional independence assumption between the market outcome and the past data history.
-See Section \ref{sec:T method} for more discussions.
-Third, there exist complex spatio-temporal interference effects which further complicate the estimation and inference of the treatment effects.
-Last but not least, most AB test experiment days last no longer than 20 days and the size of treatment effect is relatively small with an amount between 0.5\% and 2\% \citep{Tang2019}. }
+In the realm of policy evaluation within these technology companies, several significant statistical challenges arise.
+Firstly, the data generating process is often non-stationary.
+Consider the context of ridesharing platforms as an example.
+At specific time intervals, metrics like online driver numbers (supply) and call order numbers (demand) can be visualized as spatio-temporal networks that exhibit substantial variation throughout a day, peaking during rush hours.
+These metrics interact across time and locations in intricate ways.
+Secondly, the market features typically exhibit daily trends, manifesting as spatio-temporal random effects.
+This trend violates the assumption of conditional independence between market outcomes and past data history.
+For more in-depth discussions, refer to Section \ref{sec:T method}.
+Thirdly, complex spatio-temporal interference effects add further intricacy to the estimation and inference of treatment effects.
+Lastly, the sample size is often limited, while effect sizes tend to be small.
+In ridesharing applications, for instance, most AB test experiment durations do not exceed 20 days \citep{shi2023dynamic}, and the size of treatment effects typically ranges between 0.5\% and 2\% \citep{Tang2019}.